MindscapeHQ/raygun4py/README.rst

 | set_user       | user_info     | Dict               |
 +----------------+---------------+--------------------+

-User data can be passed in which will be displayed in the Raygun web app.
+Customer data can be passed in which will be displayed in the Raygun web app.
 The dict you pass in should look this this:

 .. code:: python